Diese Seite ist nur auf Englisch verfügbar, da die Unterrichtssprache Englisch ist und wir für diesen Studiengang keinen Deutschnachweis fordern.

 Thesis Grading

-After you submit your thesis, the coordinators will send a request for grading to the examiners.
-The examiners usually need a few weeks for reviewing and grading.
+After you submit your thesis, the Examiner(s) will receive a grading request.
+The examiner(s) usually need a few weeks for reviewing and grading.
 When having more than one examiner, the thesis grade is calculated by averaging the value of the two grades given by the examiners.

 Thesis Presentation